Explainer-What options does PM Trudeau face in Canada's leadership crisis?

 WHAT HAPPENS IF TRUDEAU RESIGNS?

 If Trudeau resigns, the Liberals will name an interim leader to take over as prime minister while the party sets up a special leadership convention.
-The challenge for the party is that these conventions usually take months to arrange and if an election does occur before then, the Liberals would be in the hands of an interim prime minister not chosen by members.
+The challenge for the party is that these conventions usually take months to arrange and if an election does occur before then, the Liberals would be in the hands of a prime minister not chosen by members.
 This has never happened in Canada.
 The Liberals could try to run a shorter convention than usual, but this might prompt protests from candidates who felt this placed them at a disadvantage.

 There is no way Freeland could quickly be named prime minister on a permanent basis, since tradition dictates that the interim leader does not run as a candidate to lead the party.